devnull-cz/c-prog-lang/modules/strings-and-arrays.md

 Writing to it is an undefined behavior.
 Writing to it with `gcc` and `clang` will crash the program.
-However, for example, [Oracle Developer Studio](https://www.oracle.com/application-development/technologies/developerstudio.html) puts such arrays into read-write memory.
-So, working code complied with that compiler and modifying string literals will crash if compiled with those other two.
+However, for example, [Oracle Developer Studio](https://www.oracle.com/application-development/technologies/developerstudio.html) used to put such arrays into read-write memory by default in older versions.
+So, working code compiled with an older version of that compiler and modifying string literals would crash if compiled with those other two.

 #source string-literal-write.c